GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <summary style="font-size:20px;font-weight:bold"> Enhancement to SEED device onboarding Status for public officers.
 </summary>

-We have improved the device status field to provide users with greater visibility regarding their progress.
-This includes various stages such as,**triggered, waiting for software installation, software installed, awaiting backend onboarding**, and **failed**.
-If the status shows failed, the user can view the reason for the failure and click the **retry** button to initiate the onboarding process again.
+Previously, Public Officers would only see their device status as ‘pending’ until it was fully onboarded.
+We have now introduced more granular status updates, including 'triggered, waiting for software installation', 'software installed, awaiting backend onboarding', and 'failed'.
+This offers user greater visibility into the onboarding process.
+Additionally, we've added a **retry** button to enable users to restart the onboarding process should it fail under certain circumstances.

 > **Note**: This change only affects public officers.
 Vendors currently do not trigger onboarding through the TechPass portal and do not have a **pending** device.

 </details>

 <details>
-<summary style="font-size:20px;font-weight:bold"> TechBiz groups are excluded from <i>ListGroups</i> implementation by default.</summary>
+<summary style="font-size:20px;font-weight:bold"> Changes to <i>ListGroups</i> Automation API: TechBiz managed groups excluded by default. </summary>

 Groups managed by TechBiz are now excluded from <i>ListGroups</i> on Automation API by default.
 To include them, you will need to pass the query parameter <i>includeOnTechBiz=true</i>.